Finders Keepers! Finding the right homeopath for you/your loved ones.

 How to find the right homeopath – for you and your family Thank goodness for the internet – it’s a great search tool for finding a homeopathic practitioner in your locality.
 The internet does not, however, take into account the specific needs of the person searching which can make finding the right homeopath a bit of a challenge.

-Remote consultations Many homeopaths now offer phone or Skype consultations.
-While this is a great option for those with no local practitioners, it is always best to see someone in person if you can.
-Some homeopaths (myself included) will work by phone with those we have seen in person for the first appointment.
+Remote consultations Many homeopaths now offer phone or remote consultations (telehealth).
+While this is a great option for those without a local practitioner, it is always best to see someone in person if you can.
+Some homeopaths will work by phone if we have seen in person for the first appointment.

 An initial investment It’s your health, your body, your time and your money and so it’s worth investing some time to choose the right homeopath for you.
-Do some background research to find out about the homeopaths who are practicing in your area.
+Do some background research to find out about the homeopaths who are practicing in your area or the ones you are drawn to.
 Continue investigating and researching until you find a practitioner you can think you will be a fit for you.

 Where to start